 - Relatively demanding in terms of computing power and memory

-Byzanz allows you to record your desktop or any part of it, while having the possibility to include audio.
+Byzanz allows you to record your desktop or any part of it while having the possibility to include audio.
 It has a command-line interface that allows experienced Linux users to have direct hands-on control over the final product.
-You might be surprised by the amount of things you can do with this seemingly simple application once you become familiar with its interface.
+You might be surprised by the number of things you can do with this seemingly simple application once you become familiar with its interface.

 - Command line interface (CLI) in addition to standard menus